Filed under:

 Marie Curie.
 Steve Jobs.
 Kevin Feige.
 Walt Disney.
 Henry Ford

-Of course, they were anxious too, afraid in the beginning while trying new things, or trying to stand out from the crowd, but still, there must be something that kept them going.
+Of course they were anxious too, afraid in the beginning while trying new things, or trying to stand out from the crowd, but still, there must be something that kept them going.
 It surely wasn’t a leap of faith.
 It can’t be.
 It must have been some miracle or some enlightenment, which, sadly, you might never experience.
 The Universe neglected you, or just forgot to put some sparks inside you.
-So in a way, you were a manufacturing defect, your failure is not your fault.
-And all these people would also have failed if they were in your place and you would have won if you were in their place.
+So in a way, you are a manufacturing defect, your failure is not your fault.
+And all these people would also have failed if they were in your place, and you would have won if you were in their place.
 That’s for sure.

-So, just say, “You wouldn’t get it” if someone asks, and sleep more—all day and night.
+So, just say, “you wouldn’t get it” if someone asks, and sleep more—all day and night.
 Maybe something might come up while you’re dreaming.
 The Universe might give you the missing ingredient that you rightfully deserve.
 Did you know that James Cameron got his idea about “The Terminator” in his dreams, while he was sleeping?

 Share on social medias: